MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createcursor.md

 Creates a monochrome cursor having the specified size, bit patterns, and hot spot.

+To create a colored cursor at run time you can use the [**CreateIconIndirect**](/windows/desktop/api/Winuser/nf-winuser-createiconindirect) function, which creates a cursor based on the content of an [**ICONINFO**](/windows/desktop/api/Winuser/ns-winuser-iconinfo) structure.

 ## -parameters

 ### -param hInst [in, optional]